-Don’t let winter sneak up on you this year in the raised bed garden!
+What do you plant in the raised bed garden in fall?
+Can you grow in raised beds in winter?
 Use this list of raised bed garden tasks for fall and winter to keep yourself organized and ready for next year’s garden.

 These instructions will vary a bit by month, depending on your zone.
 See below for links to zone specific posts from great garden/homestead bloggers.
 Add a few weeks to this timeline if you live in a zone lower than five; subtract a few weeks in you live in a zone above five.
 If you’re unsure of your growing zone, I recommend this quick online refresher course:

 If you’re new to gardening, then please remember this refrain – Aim small, Miss small.